People

 Undergraduate Student

 Meryem joined the lab as a UTEA student in May 2025, shortly after completing her fourth year of undergraduate studies.
-She works closely with Maya to elucidate the effects of disease-causing mutations on the structure and dynamics of human pancreatic KATP channels.
+She worked closely with Maya to elucidate the effects of disease-causing mutations on the structure and dynamics of human pancreatic KATP channels.
+Meryem is currently a casual student working on the ABE program.
 In her free time, she enjoys reading books, exploring Toronto, and diving into scientific articles.
 She is deeply passionate about biochemistry and physics.

 Tarek Nashed